I-Fun/zimlinks/README.md

-# Just my zimbra link collection
+# Just my zimbra installer collection and uploaded to github